Nikolina Ristović: 2000s

+2010s

-In the aftermath of her appearances on the hugely-popular Operacija trijumf, simultaneous to working on Nova TV in Croatia, Pišek began devoting more attention to raising her profile in the Serbian media market with regular appearances in the country's tabloids and lifestyle magazines.
-Furthermore to the end, in 2011, her collaboration with the young Serbian folk-pop singer Saša Kovačević was arranged via a song called "Idemo do mene".
-Though announced and officially billed as a duet between Kovačević and Pišek, her heavily autotuned singing part is quite small and she mostly appears as eye candy in the video.
+In the aftermath of her appearances on the hugely-popular Operacija trijumf, simultaneously to working on Nova TV in Croatia, Pišek began devoting more attention to raising her profile in the Serbian media market with regular appearances in the country's tabloids and lifestyle magazines.
+Furthermore to the end, in 2011, her collaboration with the young Serbian pop singer Saša Kovačević was arranged via a song called "Idemo do mene".

 Throughout late summer and early fall 2011, the news of her transfer to RTV Pink and relocation to Serbia received a lot of play in different media outlets throughout the Balkans.
-The show she was eventually attached to on Pink was a newly-launched weekly late-night programme meant to compete with a more established Veče sa Ivanom Ivanovićem, which was going into its third season on the rival 1Prva network.
+The show she was eventually attached to on Pink was a newly launched weekly late-night programme meant to compete with a more established Veče sa Ivanom Ivanovićem, which was going into its third season on the rival 1Prva network.

+From 2012 to 2013, she was the host of the dating show Sami u tami on Prva TV.
+She was the host of the showbiz magazine Exkluziv in 2016. for same television.